-The TSCredentials structure within the authInfo field of the TSRequest structure MAY contain either a TSPasswordCreds or a TSSmartCardCreds structure, but MUST NOT contain both.
+The TSCredentials structure within the authInfo field of the TSRequest structure MAY contain a TSPasswordCreds, TSSmartCardCreds, or TSRemoteGuardCreds structure, but MUST NOT contain more than one.

 Note During this phase of the protocol, the OPTIONAL pubKeyAuth and negoTokens fields are omitted from the TSRequest structure.